dablusLyes/Resume-enhancer/readme.md

 # CVIMG: PDF Resume & LinkedIn Job Description Semantic Analyzer

 This project lets you compare your PDF resume to LinkedIn job descriptions using semantic similarity, and overlay job descriptions invisibly onto your resume PDF.
-It includes a browser extension (side panel) and a Python backend.
+It includes a browser (**Google Chrome**) extension (side panel) and a Python backend.

 ---